riasingh23/system-design-primer/README.md

 AP is a good choice if the business needs to allow for [eventual consistency](#eventual-consistency) or when the system needs to continue working despite external errors.

+If you prioritize consistency, your design might include:
+- Distributed Transactions: Ensuring multiple data stores (like cache and database) remain in sync through two-phase commit protocols.
+This adds complexity but guarantees consistency across all nodes.
+This means users will likely experience higher latency as the system ensures data is consistent across all nodes.
+- Single-Node Solutions: Using a single database instance to avoid propagation issues entirely.
+While this limits scalability, it eliminates consistency challenges by having a single source of truth.
+- Technology Choices:
+    - Traditional RDBMSs (PostgreSQL, MySQL)
+    - Google Spanner
+    - DynamoDB (in strong consistency mode)

+On the other hand, if you prioritize availability, your design can include:
+- Multiple Replicas: Scaling to additional read replicas with asynchronous replication, allowing reads to be served from any replica even if it's slightly behind.
+This improves read performance and availability at the cost of potential staleness.
+- Change Data Capture (CDC): Using CDC to track changes in the primary database and propagate them asynchronously to replicas, caches, and other systems.
+This allows the primary system to remain available while updates flow through the system eventually.
+- Technology Choices:
+    - Cassandra
+    - DynamoDB (in multiple availability zone configuration)
+    - Redis clusters

 ### Source(s) and further reading

 * [CAP theorem revisited](https://robertgreiner.com/cap-theorem-revisited/)